Spirent/openperf/README.md

 ## Design

-Inception is inherently multi-threaded.
-In order to maximize per thread performance, Inception uses lockless and non-blocking techniques instead of traditional thread synchronization methods.
+OpenPerf is inherently multi-threaded.
+In order to maximize per thread performance, OpenPerf uses lockless and non-blocking techniques instead of traditional thread synchronization methods.

 One motivation for using ZeroMQ is to allow message passing between components.